 For most of the session, Victor barely spoke.

-When he did?
-Goldie either corrected him or “amended” his statements.
+When he did, Goldie either corrected him or amended his statements.

 At this point, I cut in to make what should’ve been a blindingly obvious point for anyone with a shred of empathy.

-False abuse allegations don’t just “go away.”
+False abuse allegations don’t just “go away” because the false accuser says, “My bad!”

 They cause depression.
 Shame.
 Isolation.